 I'm a consultant for my own company called, appropriately, Steffen Consulting, Inc. Most of my engagements revolve around compiling data that's hard to get at and putting it in a manageable format so my clients can use it.

-My best clients usually have an enterprise system but are frustrated by how difficult and cumbersome it is to grab data for reporting and analysis.
-It doesn't matter if the issue is resources or skills, I can fill staffing gaps or train staff to upgrade their skills.
+The best fit is usually with clients who have an enterprise system but are frustrated by how cumbersome it is to grab and present their data for reporting and analysis.
+It doesn't matter if the issue is resources or skills, I can fill staffing gaps or train full-timers.
 In the end, we'll get the data in an efficient manner and present it in a way that's best for business decision-making.
 It will be fun.

 I blogged about books the longest, which makes sense because reading books has been the most enduring hobby in my life.
 I painstakingly published my take on every book I read from Janaury 2006 through May 2015.
 I no longer spend hours rehashing what I read and publishing it on the web, but I still read a lot of books and keep track of them in a spreadsheet here.